lexnederbragt/INF-BIOx121/Assembly/practicals/06_Assembly_using_Canu.md

 ```
-find /share/inf-biox121/data/assembly/pacbio/ -name "*.h5" >input.fofn
+find /share/inf-biox121/data/assembly/ -name "*.h5" >input.fofn
 ```

-We also need to set up the environment to be able to run the correct programs (`pbalign` and `quiver`), simple type:
+We also need to set up the environment to be able to run the correct programs (`pbalign` and `quiver`), simply type:

 ```
 smrtshell